OraOpenSource/OXAR/docs/connect_oracle.md

 ## SSH Tunnelling

-They're some cases where you may to run an SQL\*Plus script which is stored on your local machine.
+Ther are some cases where you may to run an SQL\*Plus script which is stored on your local machine.
 In order to run it you need to do two things: open an SSH tunnel that maps a local port to the server's port 1521, and then connect via SQL*Plus to that new local port.

 To create the tunnel, open a new terminal window and run the following command.
 In this example it will map local port 1525 to remort port 1521.